 What happens when you call for psychotherapy or psychoanalysis or evaluation?

-People often want to know, what happens when you call for psychodynamic psychotherapy or psychoanalysis?
-Or evaluation, in Washington DC, with me?
+People often want to know, what happens when you call for evaluation, psychodynamic psychotherapy or psychoanalysis in Washington DC, with me?

-This phone conversation will allow you to determine whether you would like to “meet” with me.
-If your difficulties are in my bailiwick, I’ll ask if you’d like to meet.
+This phone conversation will allow you to determine whether you would like to meet with me.
+If I feel that your challenges are within my wheelhouse, I’ll ask if you’d like to meet.
 Or, if I don’t have the requisite expertise that you need, I’ll tell you so – and, I’ll do my best to recommend someone who does.
 Most importantly, if you feel that you would like to see me, and I feel that I can be of help, we can make an appointment.

 If we decide to meet for a consultation, during this initial phone call I will tell you more about what to expect in the first appointment.